 6. Now check that your application works: go to Main menu > Applications > Preferences, click on its entry, and try the touchpad.

-8. To add this applcation to your Startup Applications, go to Main menu > Settings > All > Apps > Startup Applications.
+8. To add this application to your Startup Applications, go to the Main menu > Settings > All > Apps > Startup Applications.
 At the Startup Applications dialog box, click on the Applications tab, scroll down the list applications and highlight yours, click Add, then click OK.

 Application launcher arguments

-Thus if you examine the Desktop Entry Editor for Leafpad (if you have installed that program), you will see that it is launched with the %f argument, whereas ePad, which has tabs and can therefore handle multiple files, is launched with the command epad %U.
+Thus if you examine the Desktop Entry Editor for Leafpad, you will see that it is launched with the %f argument, whereas Leafpad, which has tabs and can therefore handle multiple files, is launched with the command Leafpad %U.